 - Take the pie crust out of the fridge 15 minutes before using.
 Unroll the slightly softened dough, and with the help of the parchment paper, flip it into a 9-inch pie pan.
 Remove the paper and gently press the dough to fit against the bottom and sides of the pan.
 Trim and flute the edges as desired.

 - Brush the inside of the pie crust with the mustard.
 Scrape the filling into the pie pan and smooth the top.
-Bake for 28 to 33 minutes until a knife inserted into the center of the pie comes out clean.
+Bake for 35 to 45 minutes until a the top is browned, and knife inserted into the center of the pie comes out clean.
 Transfer the pie to a cooling rack and cool until warm or room temperature.
 Cut into wedges and serve.

 Made this recipe?
 Post a photo of your delicious creation on Instagram with our hashtag #dinnersolved